sfoster/traces/README.md

 traces
 ======

-Notes and meta commentary on current and future projectts
+Notes and meta commentary on current and future projects